‘Aaja re e… main toh kab se khadi is dwar,

-And if you take a closer look, you will find an ardent seeker relentlessly trying to amp up her capability with every new song.
-And adapting to the ever evolving needs of the entertainment industry.
+If you take a closer look, you will find an ardent seeker relentlessly trying to amp up her capability with every new song, and adapting to the ever-evolving needs of the entertainment industry.

-No matter how effortless her renditions sound, the untiring efforts behind them is what we, the learners of vocal music, should appreciate and try to inculcate.
+No matter how effortless her renditions sound, the untiring efforts behind them are what we, the learners of vocal music, should appreciate and try to inculcate.

 Lata Mangeshkar’s first mentor was her father Deenanath Mangeshkar.
 He was a Marathi and Konkani singer.
-He had trained under Ramkrishna Bua Vaze of Gwalior Gharana.
+He had trained under Ramkrishnabuwa Vaze of Gwalior Gharana.
 Lata’s paternal grandmother, Yesubai was a Devdasi.
 Essentially she had music in her blood.

 Her father introduced her to the theatrical stage at the tender age of five in Marathi musical plays.

 After her father’s demise, Lata Mangeshkar, all of 13 at that time, got introduced to films as an actress and singer by their family friend, Master Vinayak.
 Vinayak was the owner of Navyug Chitrapat movie company.

 She moved to Mumbai in 1945 along with Master Vinayak’s company.
 In 1948, after Vinayak’s death, she came under the mentorship of music director Gulam Haider.
 He was the one who introduced Lata to the Hindi film industry.